zyuanlim/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is the average daily activity pattern?
-Aggregating average no of steps over interval to new data frame
+Aggregating mean no of steps over interval to new data frame

 ```r
 dat2 <- aggregate(steps~interval,dat0,mean,na.rm=TRUE)